badgernested/petit-felix/docs/intro.md

 ``petit-felix`` is sorted into two parts. ``Felix`` is the main command part of the application, and it has ``Tasks`` that assign work to ``Workers``, which are small programs that do specific tasks, like assembling the parts of the PDF file.
 The ``Workers`` read the options passed from ``Felix`` through the ``Tasks``, allowing ``Felix`` to act as an interface for all sorts of different kinds of ``Workers``.

-(I haven't tested it yet, but I want to make ``Workers`` easily user extendible as well, but that's a future goal)
+(I haven't tested it yet, but I want to make Tasks and Workers easily user extendible as well, but that's a future goal)

 ``Felix`` is composed of the following classes: